A Local's Guide to Sifnos, Greece

 Main connecting ports

 From Athens: Ferries from Athens’ port of Piraeus to Sifnos depart almost daily.
-The journey takes from 2.5 – 5 hours depending on schedules and the ship, and tickets cost $45-70, one way.
-Many ferries on this route also call at the islands of Serifos and Milos.
+The journey takes 2.5-5 hours, and tickets cost $45-70, one way.

 From Milos: Sea Jets to Sifnos take 45 minutes; a one-way ticket costs around $38.